Bute: where two wheels are definitely better than four!

 For off-road mountain biking try the mountain bike trails in the forest along by Loch Fad or make your way to Bute Forest at the north of the island near Rhubodach.
 Staying on the island?
 Book a weekend at the new Charcoal Huts located directly in Bute Forest.

 If you’re looking for a bigger cycling challenge, why not try the Five Ferries?
 This unique circular route takes in five short ferry journeys and some of Argyll’s most stunning peninsulas and sea lochs, as well as Bute.
 You can travel from Ardrossan on the Scottish mainland to Arran to the Kintyre Peninsula to the Cowal Peninsula to Bute and then back to the mainland.

 With such great cycling on offer it’s no surprise that Bute has a vibrant cycling scene, much of it centred around the Bute Wheelers.
 This active cycling club organises weekly rides, as well as the Rothesay Weekend, a hugely popular annual cycling festival that attracts cyclists from across the country.
 The festival kicks off with the Serpentine Hill Climb on Saturday morning when riders pit themselves against this infamous incline.
 Saturday also sees a 2-up time trial around the island and a CycloCross race around St. Georges Park Rothesay.
 On Sunday, there’s a 10-mile time trial and a road race around the island.
-The Rothesay Weekend takes place on 16th and 17th September this year and there’s still time to sign up online.

 So with all these options from a gentle spin with the family, to a lycra-clad, competitive Cat 2 climb, what are you waiting for?
 Make a bee-line for Bute for some bicycling bliss!